 It’s that time of year again; time to start planning for calving season!
 Spring is fast approaching and you need to make sure you have the necessary calf warmers and livestock supplies to protect your newborns from the elements when they arrive.
 To give your calves the best start to a healthy life and provide the necessary weight gains in their early days, make sure you provide the secure shelter of a calf warmer so they don’t struggle on the frozen ground or have to battle the wind!

-It’s not always possible to be born and on a warm, sunny day and it seems more often than not that the weather is at its worst when your calf arrives.
-A warmer provides a secure and comfortable enclosure to foster a nurturing environment and allows for the quickest possible recovery after what can be a very traumatic birthing process.
-Leaving its comfortable and toasty mother and being thrown directly into the often cold, wet and windy conditions, a newborn is immediately exposed to a dangerous and life-threatening environment while they’re at its weakest.
+It’s not always possible to be born on a warm, sunny day.
+It seems more often than not that the weather is at its worst when your first calf arrives.
+A warmer provides a secure and comfortable enclosure to foster a nurturing environment and create the quickest possible recovery for what can be a very traumatic birthing process.
+Leaving its comfortable mother and being thrown directly into the often cold, wet, and windy conditions, a newborn is immediately exposed to a dangerous and life-threatening environment while they’re at its weakest.

-Heating Controls in calf warmers:
+Heating Controls in Calf Warmers:

 Circulation is achieved by drawing air in the bottom, passing it over the heater where the fan pushes it up and out of the top vents.
 The eve vents have adjustable holes that can be opened or closed to help control airflow and will help regulate both temperature and humidity.

 Calf Warmers are a simple and effective way to ensure the best possible start for the newest additions to your herd.
 Make sure yours have access to a warm, safe and enclosed environment this spring so your bottom line and your animals are as strong as possible.

 If you have any questions or would like to provide the best start possible for your newborn calves, please visit or call Barn World today.